-Serbia: Investment cycle is a successful operation of JP EPS10.
-January 2018. / News Serbia Energy
+Serbia: Investment cycle is a successful operation of JP EPS, News Serbia Energy

 Developing EPS’s production portfolio is crucial in securing the reliability and stability of the Serbian energy system, the development of the economy and better conditions for the life of electricity customers.